Skip to content

 1Ctotal=1C1+1C2+1C3+1C4\frac{1}{C_{\text{total}}} = \frac{1}{C_1} + \frac{1}{C_2} + \frac{1}{C_3} + \frac{1}{C_4}

-When you enter exactly two resistors, the calculator also outputs the voltage divider ratio:
+When you plug in exactly two resistors, the calculator automatically spits out the voltage divider ratio:

 Vout=VinR2R1+R2V_{\text{out}} = V_{\text{in}} \cdot \frac{R_2}{R_1 + R_2}